Our algorithm helps citizens through the bureaucracy of registering a business.

 The training data for the AI were historical colloquial business descriptions and corresponding business codes.
 This data was provided by the client.

-The final product was deployed as a functionality of a chatbot, which the client already had.
+The final product can be deployed in various settings.
+Currently, it is used as a functionality of the chatbot and the business registration assistant which the client already had.
 Our solution is flexible and easy to maintain: New industry codes can be integrated with very little effort.

 Below you can see three example outputs of the algorithm for different business descriptions.
 Because Machine Learning models for Natural Language Processing are usually language-specific, the example below is in German.

-The client had an existing chatbot solution, which could be used as an interface so that citizens can type in their business description using colloquial language and receive the five most relevant industry codes as a response from the chatbot.
+The client had an existing solution (chatbot and business registration assistant), which could be used as an interface so that citizens can type in their business descriptions using colloquial language and receive the five most relevant industry codes as a response.

 There was an existing solution using basic word embeddings, which often showed unsatisfactory results.
 This indicated that a better semantic understanding of the definitions and descriptions of different industry codes as well as the colloquial descriptions of a business was needed.